 Running the scanner will cost you a couple hundred credits (approximately), so the 6,000 monthly credits should allow most users to utilize the site frequently without having to pay for additional credits.
 Once your credits are gone, you can still use the site, but with very limited functionality.

 Quickly find stocks that are near highs or lows for various time frames, or that are showing a lot of price momentum (up or down).
 Track which stocks are being bought and sold by popular hedge funds and create custom screens, watchlists, and portfolios.

-Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, additional filters, portfolio analytics and alerts.
-A paid subscription is $79.99 per year, the Premium plan is $179.99 per year, and the Premium Plus plan is $279.99 per year.
+Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, additional filters, portfolio analytics, and alerts.
+An entry level paid subscription is $79.99 per year, the Premium plan is $179.99 per year, and the Premium Plus plan is $279.99 per year.

 Maximizing the Effectiveness of Stock Screeners